 Fun promos also trigger excitement and all sorts of positive emotions.
 Your brand will be associated with kindness and generosity, too.

 Think of creative ways to do contests.
 For instance, ask people to share heartwarming photos or stories.
+You can manage these contests with online marketing tools for effective results.
 The winner will not only get amazing prizes but also get featured by your brand and your influencer’s social media accounts.
 That’s a great start to a lasting emotional connection!

 5 Noteworthy Influencers Who Nail Emotional Marketing